The light at the end of the tunnel is not as bright as we had hoped

-The experts are seeing a change in economic conditions after the sharp downfall of the past nine months, according to Carlos Gomes, a senior economist with Scotiabank.
+The experts are seeing a change in economic conditions after the sharp downfall of the past 9 months, according to Carlos Gomes, an economist with Scotia Bank.
 That downfall, by the way, has been the sharpest in the post war era.

 Gomes gave several examples that indicate the North American economy has hit rock bottom and is ready to gradually climb its way back up.
 Automotive carriers may have felt the impact of the recession more than any others.
 By late 2008 cars were sitting on lots for more than 90 days, when 60 days is the norm.
 That caused car manufacturers to slash production from 13-14 million annually down to 5-6 million.
 And that of course had a distinct impact on the number of automotive shipments made available and naturally all the shipments of raw materials and parts that go into making a car.
 But Gomes said the auto sector has seen the worst of it and is beginning to rebound.

 The same can be said of the housing market, traditionally a strong source of business for flatdeck carriers and carriers involved in the transport of housing-related goods.
 By 2006 housing in the key US market reached dangerous levels in terms of affordability and soon collapsed.
 That too is changing.
 The combination of dropping housing prices and low interest rates are making for very affordable housing right now.
 But it will take some time to clear off the inventory – houses are still sitting on the market for 10 to 11 months instead of the usual 5-6 months.